 Get the Recipe

-I spend a lot of time thinking about brownies, and have come to the conclusion that no one recipe can be all things to everyone—myself included.
+I spend a lot of time thinking about chocolate brownies, and have come to the conclusion that no one recipe can be all things to everyone—myself included.

 Some days I've got the time to brown butter with a vanilla bean and foam eggs with brown sugar for what I consider to be the ultimate fudge brownie, but other times my need is dire—an insatiable craving, last-minute house guests, an impromptu party, a sudden, soul-crushing plot point on some binge-worthy show.